How to Reconstitute Peptides

 Calculating Concentration

-After reconstitution, you need to know your concentration to dose accurately.
+After reconstitution, you need to know your concentration for accurate dosing.

 Example: